-- The input signal type effects the options available for the Picture Mode.
-See "Selecting a picture mode" on page 36 for details. - The native display resolution of this projector is in a 4:3 aspect ratio.
-For best display picture results, you should select and use an input signal which outputs at this resolution.
+The input signal type effects the options available for the Picture Mode.
+See "Selecting a picture mode" on page 37 for details.

+The native display resolution of this projector is in a 4:3 aspect ratio.
+For best display picture results, you should select and use an input source which outputs at this resolution.
 Any other resolutions will be scaled by the projector depending upon the 'aspect ratio' setting, which may cause some image distortion or loss of picture clarity.
-See "Selecting the aspect ratio" on page 34 for details.
+See "Selecting the aspect ratio" on page 35 for details.